isomerpages/pmo-nptd/index.md

     - infopic:
         image: /images/Population-in-brief.jpg
         title: Population in Brief
-        description: The annual Population in Brief (PIB) provides key updates and trends on Singapore's population, particularly in relation to citizen marriages, births, and immigration.
+        description: The annual Population in Brief (PIB) provides key updates and trends on Singapore's population.
 The latest PIB is available here.
         button: Read More
         alt: Population in Brief 2019
         url: /media-centre/publications/population-in-brief/